cirrus-geo/cirrus-geo/docs/src/cirrus/20_arch.rst

 .. image:: images/arch-overview.png

-As shown in that diagram, input Cirrus Process Payloads are published into an input SQS queue, either manually by a user or by automated :doc:`Feeder <components/feeders>` processes.
-Feeder functions can either be invoked manually (e.g., the Re-run Feeder), or from an externals source such as an SNS notification.
+As shown in that diagram, input Cirrus Process Payloads are published into an input SQS queue, either manually by a user or from an externals source such as an SNS notification.
 These enqueued messages are then processed by the ``process`` Lambda Function.
 The ``process`` function creates or updates the :doc:`State DB <70_statedb>` record for the payload and starts a